Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 any downlink with higher priority than the SCHC ACK REQ message.

-_Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink with a SCHC FPortDown different from that of the SCHC ACK REQ: it indicates that the SCHC gateway has received the SCHC ACK message.
+_Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink SCHC Fragmentation Message (with FPort == FPortDown) that is not a SCHC ACK REQ: it indicates that the SCHC gateway has received the SCHC ACK message.

 #### Class B or Class C devices